zpzim/SCAMP/docs/source/performance.rst

 Precomputation performance
 **************************

-When enabling the --high_precision_precompute flag in the SCAMP CLI, the method for precomputing the necessary statisics for the matrix profile computation uses an O(nm) algorithm to compute the norms.
+When enabling the ``--ultra_precision`` flag in the SCAMP CLI, or specifying the ``precision='ultra'`` option in pyscamp, the method for precomputing the necessary statisics for the matrix profile computation uses an O(nm) algorithm to compute the subsequence means and norms.
 This computation can become a bottleneck if you specify an extremely large subsequence length.

 The timing results below do not use this option.
+All experiments were performed in double precision.

 Performance Comparisons